Caesium: dicaesium oxide

 - cesium(I) oxide

-The caesium in dicaesium oxide formally is in the oxidation state 1.
+The oxidation number of caesium in dicaesium oxide is 1.

 - Hill system formula: Cs2O1

 - Colour: yellow to orange

 If caesium is burned in air, the result is mainly formation of orange caesium superoxide, CsO2.
 The resulting CsO2 can be converted into Cs2O by the careful reaction of CsO2 with caesium metal under nitrogen.

 Cs(s) + O2(g) → CsO2(s)